-The Northern Hawk-Owl is one of the few solely diurnal owls on Earth.
-They are efficient hunters and can often be found along roadsides (photo Jari Peltomäki).
+The Northern Hawk-Owl is one of the few solely diurnal owls on Earth (Photo Jari Peltomäki).

-While the owl species are the real highlight of the forests, they are not the only amazing species to be found here.
+Finally, we move onto the giant owls of the area.
+Ural Owl, Great Grey Owl, and Eurasian Eagle-Owl dwarf the other owl species here, but this does not necessarily make them any easier to see, though with our excellent local team we will stand a great chance!
+We will spend plenty of time searching the forests for these three stunning species as well as the other five owl species.
+While the owl species are the real highlight of the forests, they are not the only amazing species to found here.
 The taiga forests in June come alive as the daylight hours increase.
-By exploring the forest trails here, we should come across forest specials such as Black Grouse, Western Capercaillie, Hazel Grouse, Black Woodpecker, Eurasian Three-toed Woodpecker, Lesser Spotted Woodpecker, Rough-legged Buzzard, and Northern Goshawk.
+By exploring the forest trails here, we should come across forest specials such as Black Grouse, Western Capercaillie, Hazel Grouse, Black Woodpecker, Eurasian Three-toed Woodpecker, Lesser Spotted Woodpecker, Rough-legged Buzzard, and Eurasian Goshawk.

-Passerines of the forest can be numerous in June and we will search for Bohemian Waxwing, European Crested Tit, Great Grey Shrike, Common Rosefinch, Fieldfare, Tree Pipit, Brambling, Hawfinch, Red (Common) Crossbill, Eurasian Siskin, and Yellowhammer.
+Passerines of the forest can be numerous in June, and we will search for Bohemian Waxwing, European Crested Tit, Great Grey Shrike, Common Rosefinch, Fieldfare, Tree Pipit, Brambling, Hawfinch, Red (Common) Crossbill, Eurasian Siskin, and Yellowhammer.
 Forest birding can be challenging but this makes the rewards even greater and the forests around Oulo offer some sensational species for us to enjoy.

-The second area we will explore during the first three days of the tour are the wetlands of Liminganlahti situated to the south of Oulu.
+The second area we will explore during the first three days of the tour is the wetlands of Liminganlahti situated to the south of Oulu.
 This wetland site is home to a multitude of wildfowl and shorebirds, including Eurasian Curlew, Common Greenshank, Spotted Redshank, Ruff, Little Ringed Plover, Caspian Tern, Black-tailed Godwit, Northern Shoveler, Red-breasted Merganser, and Garganey.
 Additionally, hundreds of young (non-breeding) Whooper Swans and Common Cranes spend their summer in the bay area.
 Usual sightings here also include White-tailed Eagle and Western Marsh Harrier, while Peregrine Falcon is a daily visitor from the nearby bog.
 Broad-billed Sandpiper should have arrived here from May, as well as small numbers of Eurasian Dotterel.
 Terek Sandpiper, Pallid Harrier, and Citrine Wagtail are much sought-after rare breeding birds in the area.

-Eurasian Dotterel is one of several stunning shorebirds possible on this tour (photo Jari Peltomäki).
+Eurasian Dotterel is one of several stunning shorebirds possible on this tour (Photo Jari Peltomäki).